Shah Research Lab

-- Characterizing HDL subspecies and understanding how obesity, insulin resistance and diabetes alter their composition and function.
+- Characterizing LDL and HDL subspecies and understanding how obesity, insulin resistance and diabetes alter LDL and HDL composition and function.

-- Understanding how reversal of metabolic diseases through weight loss (bariatric surgery) influences HDL subspecies composition and function.
+- Understanding how reversal of metabolic diseases through weight loss (bariatric) surgery influences LDL and HDL subspecies composition and function

-- Developing novel assays to study how HDL subspecies’ protect against cardiovascular disease.
+- Developing novel assays to study how LDL and HDL subspecies’ contribute to or protect against cardiovascular disease, respectively.

 We work closely with the Davidson Laboratory at the University of Cincinnati.